|

 + |

-Industriousness shows the importance that individuals place on working hard to achieve results.
-It has to do with the degree of commitment and proficiency that they display.
-This is also about how efficient they are in planning, time management, and in applying technology.
+Industriousness shows the importance individuals place on working hard to achieve results.
+It has to do with the degree of commitment and proficiency they display.
+This is also about how efficiently they plan, manage time, and apply technology.

 |